 GR8 Storage register 8 for G5.1 command.

 GR9 Storage register 9 for G5.1 command.

 JC0 Holds the current value of the Job Counter.

 TR1 Provides radius of current tool in tool changer 1.
 Must be defined for that tool in parameter "Nominal Diameter" of the Tool Library.
 Only works for Automatic Tool Changers.

 TR2 Provides radius of current tool in tool changer 2.
 Must be defined for that tool in parameter "Nominal Diameter" of the Tool Library.
 Only works for Automatic Tool Changers.

+NP0 Total number of stored positions.

+NH0 Total number of stored home positions.

+NT0 Total number of stored tool positions.

 Additional variables can be defined in the CNC.MAC file.
-Defined variables and constants can be used together with simple math operators. () multiplication, (/) division, (+) addition, (-) subtraction.
+Defined variables and constants can be used together with simple math operators. (\) multiplication, (/) division, (+) addition, (-) subtraction.